Progress Report

 1. Outline of the project

-In this research item, we develop a methodology for estimating the effect of weather control on reducing economic damage.
-Specifically, we are; 1) developing a flood and inundation simulation model for the entire Japan for calculating the inundation area and its depth in the cases with and without weather control; 2) developing an exposure asset database based on various statistical data and a flood economic damage estimation model based on inundation depth and exposure information.
-By utilizing the developed flood and inundation simulation model and the flood economic damage estimation model, we aim to quantify the effect of weather control on reducing economic damage.
+In this research item, we develop a methodology for estimating the effect of weather control on reducing economic damage (Fig.1).
+Specifically, we are developing; 1) a flood and inundation simulation model for the entire Japan for calculating the inundation area and its depth in the cases with and without weather control; 2) an exposure asset database based on various statistical data and a flood economic damage estimation model based on inundation depth and exposure information, and 3) a risk estimation model of landslide disasters triggered by heavy rainfall events.
+In FY2025, we newly started 4) developing the scenarios for implementing weather control in the actual society.

 Fig.1